Pasqui1010/DART-Planner/docs/analysis/BREAKTHROUGH_SUMMARY.md

 ## Technical Summary

-The system optimization has successfully transformed an unstable control implementation into a stable, distributed architecture.
+The system optimization has successfully transformed an unstable control implementation into a stable, three-layer hierarchical architecture.
 The results demonstrate:

 - **Stable foundation**: Suitable for advanced research applications
 - **Scalable architecture**: Appropriate for complex autonomous systems